How to Upload An EssyJae SVG with Score Lines to Cricut Design Space

-I find the computer, also called desktop, version of Design Space to be the easiest to use for uploading my SVG files.
+Please note that the computer/desktop version of Design Space is the easiest to use for uploading SVG files with score lines.
 If you have a choice between using a computer or mobile device with your Cricut, I highly recommend using the computer as the process is easier.

 Using Cricut's Desktop Design Space

 Watch the video tutorial below, or keep scrolling for detailed written instructions for uploading to the desktop version of Design Space.

 - In Cricut Design Space, open up a new project.

 - In Design Space, click “Upload” on the left side of the screen.

 - Locate the SVG file you want to use – it will likely have scored in the file name.
 Make sure the file you have chosen has .svg at the end.

 - Once the image has been uploaded, click “Insert Images” on the bottom right.